woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/available-filters.md

 ### Changing the format of the item's single price

-Let's say we want to add a little bit of text after an item's single price **in the Mini Cart and Cart blocks only**, just to make sure our customers know that's the price per item.
+Let's say we want to add a little bit of text after an item's single price **in the Mini-Cart and Cart blocks only**, just to make sure our customers know that's the price per item.

 1. We will need to register a function to be executed when the `subtotalPriceFormat` is applied.
 Since we only want this to happen in the Cart context, our function will have to check the additional arguments passed to it to ensure the `context` value is `cart`.
 We can see from the table above, that our function needs to return a string that contains a substring of `<price/>`.
 This is a placeholder for the numeric value.
-The Mini Cart and Cart blocks will interpolate the value into the string we return.
+The Mini-Cart and Cart blocks will interpolate the value into the string we return.

 ```ts
 const appendTextToPriceInCart = ( value, extensions, args ) => {